dcernst/dcernst.github.io/teaching/mat526f26/syllabus.md

 	</tr>
 	<tr>
 		<td style="text-align: center;">1</td>
-		<td>I don't understand this, but I see that you have worked on it; come see me!</td>
+		<td>I don't understand this, but I see that you have worked on it.</td>
 	</tr>
 	<tr>
 		<td style="text-align: center;">0</td>